Nuclear reactor physics: Uranium enrichment

-While many fissionable isotopes exist in nature, the only usefully fissile isotope found in any quantity is 235U.
+While many fissionable isotopes exist in nature, one useful fissile isotope found in viable quantities is 235U.
 About 0.7% of the uranium in most ores is the 235 isotope, and about 99.3% is the non-fissile 238 isotope.
 For most uses as a nuclear fuel, uranium must be enriched - purified so that it contains a higher percentage of 235U.
 Because 238U absorbs fast neutrons, the critical mass needed to sustain a chain reaction increases as the 238U content increases, reaching infinity at 94% 238U (6% 235U).

 Concentrations lower than 6% 235U cannot go fast critical, though they are usable in a nuclear reactor with a neutron moderator.
 A nuclear weapon primary stage using uranium uses HEU enriched to ~90% 235U, though the secondary stage often uses lower enrichments.
 Nuclear reactors with water moderator require at least some enrichment of 235U.
 Nuclear reactors with heavy water or graphite moderation can operate with natural uranium, eliminating altogether the need for enrichment and preventing the fuel from being useful for nuclear weapons; the CANDU power reactors used in Canadian power plants are an example of this type.

-The Uranium enrichment is difficult because the chemical properties of 235U and 238U are identical, so physical processes such as gaseous diffusion, gas centrifuge, laser, or the mass spectrometry must be used for isotopic separation based on small differences in mass.
+Other candidates for future reactors include Americium but the process is even more difficult than the Uranium enrichment because the chemical properties of 235U and 238U are identical, so physical processes such as gaseous diffusion, gas centrifuge, laser, or mass spectrometry must be used for isotopic separation based on small differences in mass.
 Because enrichment is the main technical hurdle to production of nuclear fuel and simple nuclear weapons, enrichment technology is politically sensitive.